 TLS vs. SSL

 When reading about TLS, you will often see mention of SSL or even as TLS/SSL.
 Secure Sockets Layer (SSL) is the old version of TLS, but many in the industry still refer to TLS under the old moniker.
 This article will use the term TLS throughout, but it’s important to note that the names are often used interchangeably.
-You can read more about SSL in our guide.

 The history of TLS